Chinese auto dealer group sees big jumps in consumer financing

-DETROIT (Reuters) - Zhongsheng Group Holdings Ltd, a large Chinese auto dealership group, said consumer financing is fast gaining acceptance in China, which will help boost the market as well as encourage younger buyers to buy more expensive cars.
+DETROIT, Jan 15 (Reuters) - Zhongsheng Group Holdings Ltd , a large Chinese auto dealership group, said consumer financing is fast gaining acceptance in China, which will help boost the market as well as encourage younger buyers to buy more expensive cars.

 Currently only one fifth of car buyers use financing at Zhongsheng’s 160 dealerships, with the rest paying cash.
 Countrywide, that ratio is even less with only 10 percent of consumers using financing.